Schedule

 • Directories exist within the filesystem, they can contain files and other directories

-• We specify a path through this hierarchy using forward-slashes (note back-slashes on DOS)
+• We specify a path through this hierarchy using forward-slashes

 • Our current directory is called the working directory